ROGUE-JCTD/django-maploom/README.md

     {% maploom_js %}

-Then add a map loom map to your page by placing the following tag anywhere in the <body> tags.:
+Then add a map loom map to your page by placing the following tag anywhere in the <body> tags:

 	{% maploom_html %}